Lukas Franks PI

 “Ever seen them together?

-“You’re asking too many questions.”
-She lit a cigarette and puckered hot pink lips slowly blew smoke in my face.
-“You, a cop or something?”
+“Sweetie, you’re asking too many questions.”
+She lit a cigarette, brought her face close to mine, puckered her hot pink lips and slowly blew smoke in my face.
+“You a cop or something?”

-I ignored the diss and flashed my best suave smile, “No, I’m a PI.”
+I ignored the fumes diss and flashed my best smile, “No, I’m a PI.”

 “Oh, a dick?”
-She licked her lips and slowly leaned in to look down at my crotch.
+She licked her lips and slowly leaned over to look down at my crotch.

 “I’m not impressed,” she straightened up sounding disappointed.
 I wasn’t.
-Her silicone valley cleavage was centimeters from my face.
+Her silicone cleavage had been centimeters from my face.

 “Look Harley, I’m just trying to trace Ritter.
 He’s disappeared.”